These bureaucrats are way too taxing for not-for-profits

 I point to these examples to highlight what resilience actually looks like in practice.
 There are many other examples, each unique to the location and the people involved.

-If the Federal Government is serious about building resilience in communities and better adaptation to climate change, they have a very willing partner in the charities and NFP sector.
+If the Federal Government is serious about building resilience in communities and better adaptation to climate change, it has a very willing partner in the charities and NFP sector.

 The question this raises is how do we realise that partnership?
 The answer partly lies in doing what the Albanese government said it would do when it came to power: